Economy of Greenland

-The economy of Greenland is characterized as small, mixed and vulnerable.
-Greenland's economy consists of a large public sector and comprehensive foreign trade.
+Greenland has a developing economy, with a large public sector and extensive foreign trade.
 This has resulted in an economy with periods of strong growth, considerable inflation, unemployment problems and extreme dependence on capital inflow from the Kingdom Government.

-Greenland's economy is hampered by lack of infrastructure with less than 100 miles of paved roads.
-However as of 2012, partly due to the retreating ice sheet due to climate change, Greenland was starting to emerge as a territory rich with untapped mining resources.
+The economy is hampered by lack of infrastructure with less than 100 miles of paved roads and no railways.
+However, as of 2012, partly due to the retreating ice sheet due to climate change, it was starting to emerge as a territory rich with untapped mining resources.

 Overview

 Greenland's per capita disposable income is the lowest in the Arctic other than Russia's, and less than one third that of the American state of Alaska.
 GDP per capita is close to the average for European economies, but the economy is critically dependent upon substantial support from the Danish government, which supplies about half the revenues of the self-rule government, which in turn employs 10,307 Greenlanders out of 25,620 currently in employment (2015).
 Unemployment nonetheless remains high, with the rest of the economy dependent upon demand for exports of shrimp and fish.